ちはやぶる | Chihayaburu |

 The autumn leaves, however, are not specifically mentioned in the original poem.
 They are only implied by a specific shade of red in the fourth line, where karakurenai 唐紅 refers to colour very close to crimson.
 As denoted by the prefix kara 唐, the colour was introduced to Japan from mainland Asia, and was therefore not primarily associated with autumn foliage, but together with famous-for-autumn-leaves Tatsuta river, the crimson of karakurenai undoubtedly implies the red leaves.
 And even still, the imagery of the poem is not entirely clear because the last line of the poem is a topic of debate.

-Classical Japanese orthography expressed sounds k and in the same characters, therefore the last line can be read as either as mizu kukuru to wa 水くくるとは or as mizu kuguru to wa 水くぐるとは.
+Classical Japanese orthography expressed sounds k and g in the same characters, therefore the last line can be read as either as mizu kukuru to wa 水くくるとは or as mizu kuguru to wa 水くぐるとは.
 The original Kokinshū reading seems to have been mizu kukuru to wa, referring to water tie-dyed in crimson, which would allow to render the poem as

 Even in the age